HunterBaines/sudb/README.md

 -----------
 sudb defaults to an interactive mode in which one controls the solver using an interface and commands modeled after the GNU Debugger.
 This is a brief overview of some of those commands.
-To play along, import a puzzle without using `--auto` (`./sudb.py --random 1979` will work just fine).
+To try them out, import a puzzle without using `--auto` (`./sudb.py --random 1979` will work just fine).

 Note that all commands can be shortened if doing so causes no ambiguity.